drewcook/drewcook/README.md

 I'm a fullstack developer working in Web3. :rocket:

-I'm currently working full time as a core contributor to the [Aave Protocol](https://app.aave.com).
+I'm currently working full-time as a core contributor to the [Aave Protocol](https://app.aave.com), mainly on the [UI](https://github.com/aave/interface).

-Outside of Aave, I'm currently interested in a couple areas:
+Outside of Aave, I'm interested in a couple areas:
 - Music NFTs: Building out [Polyecho][5], a generative music-making NFT platform
 - ZKPs: Researching and working with zero-knowledge technologies.
 I have recently graduated from [Zero-Knowlege University](https://zku.one).